DreamCAD: Scaling Multi-modal CAD Generation using Differentiable Parametric Surfaces: Experiments

 For the most challenging \textit{text-to-CAD} task, DreamCAD attains over 80\% preference in both GPT and user studies, substantially outperforming all baselines.
 The closest competitor, BRepDiff, which takes as input the same images generated by our finetuned SD~3.5, remains far behind in reconstruction quality.
-Geometrically, DreamCAD achieves a 62\% reduction in CD with a zero invalidity ratio in the ABC dataset.
+Geometrically, DreamCAD achieves a 62\% reduction in CD compared to the second-best method NURBGen in the ABC dataset.
 As shown in Figure~\ref{fig:qualitative}.C, it exhibits strong prompt fidelity, accurately reconstructing intricate shapes (Ex.~1: table, Ex.~6: camera) and numerically constrained features (Ex.~4: hole counts).
 Design-history-based models fail beyond simple primitives, while NURBGen's lower prompt fidelity demonstrates that end-to-end text-to-CAD without visual grounding struggles to capture precise geometric details.
 Furthermore, BRepDiff's post-processing stage occasionally produces disconnected BRep faces and visible spike artifacts from misplaced UV grid points, a limitation of grid-based representations that prevents reliable $C^0$ continuity.